 I wanted my necklace to be a continuous strand with no clasp.
 To do this, tie your first knot at the non-needled end of the cord.
 I used a normal knot where you loop the thread in through itself.
 You know, a normal knot.
 Ok so you have your first knot.
 Now slide three pearls onto the cord and leave some extra space and then tie a second knot.
 Put another pearl on the cord right up next to that second knot.

+This is what the knots and pearl set should look like.
 Not all my sets looked this good.
-I left some gaps.
+I left some gaps. |

 Here comes the tricky part.
 You want to sandwich the pearl between two knots as closely as possible.
 Play around with it and see what method works best for you.
 I found that tweezers helped me the most.

-shows what I mean by "part of the cord coming out
+The tweezers should be closer to the pearl.
+This picture shows what I mean by "part of the cord coming out of the pearl." |

 To use my method, start your knot but leave it pretty loose.
 Place your tweezers on the part of the cord that is coming out of the pearl.
 Pinch the cord as close as possible to the pearl.
 Now slowly and very carefully pull the other end of the cord to tighten your knot, making sure that it is tightening right next to the tweezers.